Setting the Stage: Text-Driven Scene-Consistent Image Generation: Methods

 \subsection{Training Objective}

-We train the model using a combination of the standard diffusion loss and the geometry-guided attention loss.
-Following common practice in latent diffusion, we add Gaussian noise with variance schedule $\sigma_t^2$ to the latent representation of the target image $I_{\mathrm{full}}$ at a randomly sampled timestep $t$, and train the network to predict the noise (or a reparameterization thereof) given the noisy latent, the reference scene $S_k$, and the text $c$.
+We train the model using a combination of the flow matching loss and the correspondence-guided attention loss.
+We construct the intermediate noisy latent of the target image $I_{\mathrm{full}}$ at a randomly sampled timestep $t \in [0, 1]$, and train the network to predict the corresponding vector field given the noisy latent, the reference scene $I_{\mathrm{scene}}$, and the text $c$.
+Let $u_0$ denote the clean latent representation of $I_{\mathrm{full}}$, and $u_1 \sim \mathcal{N}(0, I)$ denote the initial Gaussian noise.
+The intermediate noisy state $u_t$ is constructed via linear interpolation: $u_t = t u_0 + (1 - t) u_1$.
+The model prediction $v_\theta$ is trained to match the ground-truth velocity $v_t = u_0 - u_1$.
+The flow matching loss is formulated as: